ialbert/bio/md/bio-data.md

 ### Local data

 There is an  automated data storage in `bio` that makes using data from NCBI quite convenient.

+    bio NC_045512 --fetch --rename ncov

-But before we even go ther let's make it clear that `bio` can read and process data from local files just fine.
+But let's make it clear that `bio` can read and process data from local files just fine.
 If you have a genbank or fasta file you can use that as input.
 Here we turn a genbank file into gff:

     bio  mydata.gb --gff

+### Data from command line

-Moreover there is a so called *interactive* input of data (`-i`) where the data can be listed at the command line:
+In addition, there is a so called *interactive* input of data (`-i`) where the data can be listed at the command line:

     bio ATGAATATATAC -i --translate